Growth & Care

 Features & Attributes

-Aloe Vera's attractive succulent sword-like leaves emerge light green, turning bluish-green in color throughout the year.
+Aloe Vera's attractive succulent sword-like leaves emerge light green, turning bluish-green in color throughout the year on a plant with an upright spreading habit of growth.
 It features dainty racemes of yellow tubular flowers rising above the foliage in mid summer.

 This is an herbaceous evergreen houseplant with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture is quite ornamental and should be used to full effect.
 This plant usually looks its best without pruning, although it will tolerate pruning.